lambda-fairy/lambda-fairy.github.io/blog/2014-07-09-hackage-part-3.md

----
-title: Hackage update, part 3
+# Hackage update, part 3
-tags: code, haskell
----

 Over the last few months, I've been working on [various improvements][proposal] to [Hackage][hackage] under the supervision of Duncan Coutts, as part of the [Google Summer of Code][gsoc].
 As it's been a while since my last post, I thought I'd give a short summary of what I've done so far.